PCM11/pands-project/README.md

 Histograms are visualisation tools that represent the distribution of variables by counting the number of observation that fall within discrete bins.

-Using *histplot()* function we can plot histograms for Petal length and width, and sepal length and width.
+We use *histplot()* function to plot histograms for Petal length and width, and sepal length and width.

 ```python